Medically Assisted Treatment

 To learn more about Samaritan Daytop Village’s Opioid Treatment Program, contact the Mott Haven Opioid Treatment Program at (718) 292-4640 or the Grand Concourse Opioid Treatment Program at (718) 292-4455.

-For more information on all of Samaritan Daytop Village's treatment programs for drug and alcohol use, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or (855) 322-4357 (HELP).
+For more information on all of Samaritan Daytop Village's substance use treatment programs, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or (855) 322-4357 (HELP).